Invictum/serenity-reportportal-integration/README.md

 **Profiles**

-Each Serenity `TestStep` object is passed through chain of configured `StepProcessors`.
+Each Serenity `TestStep` object is passed through chain of configured `StepDataExtractors`.
 This approach allows to flexible configure reporting behaviour on a step level.
 By default integration provides following configuration profiles:

 - DEFAULT
 - FULL